opensearch-project/opensearch-js/guides/bulk.md

 ```
 As you can see, each bulk operation is comprised of two objects.
 The first object contains the operation type and the target document's `_index` and `_id`.
 The second object contains the document's data.
 As a result, the body of the request above contains six objects for three index actions.

-Alternatively, the `bulk` method can accept an array of hashes where hashes are in pairs, except for delete which is singular.
+Alternatively, the `bulk` method can accept an array of objects where objects are in pairs, except for delete which is singular.
 In each pair, the first item contains the action like `create` and, `_index` and `id` specify which index and document id the action has to be performed on.
 The second item in the pair is the document itself.

 ```javascript
 client.bulk({